Reuven1203/Full-House-Support/README.md

 We do not sell, trade, or rent your personal information.

 Your game data is only visible to:

 - You
 - Other members of leagues you join
 - League administrators

 ---

-## Push Notifications

-If enabled, we use your device's push token to send:
-- Game invites
-- League updates
-- Important reminders

-You can disable notifications at any time through your device settings.
+## Permissions We Request

+- **Location** — to auto-fill the address of a poker session.
+Optional.
+- **Camera &amp; Photos** — to set a profile picture.
+Optional.
+- **Notifications** — to alert you about games and league activity.
+Optional.

+Each permission is requested only when needed, and the app remains usable if you decline.

 ---

 ## Your Rights

 You have the right to:

 - Access your personal data
 - Correct inaccurate data
-- Request deletion of your account and all associated information
+- Request deletion of your account and all associated information (or use the in-app account deletion feature, which permanently removes your account and personal data)
 - Opt out of push notifications

 To exercise these rights, contact us at: **reuven1203@gmail.com**